csp83/app-deploy-k8s/README.md

 #### Requirements

 1. What would you do to improve this setup and make it "production ready"?
+   * Horizontal Pod Autoscaling (Horizontal scaling means that the response to increased load is to deploy more Pods)
+   * Node Autoscaling (Spin up additional nodes if the existing ones can't accept any more pods.)
+   * Configure SSL Certificate for invoice app (Because invoice app is reachable from outside the cluster)
+   * Decouple DB from invoice app.
+(Deploy DB as a StatefulSet or use managed DB service )
 2. There are 2 microservices that are maintained by 2 different teams.
 Each team should have access only to their service inside the cluster.
 How would you approach this?
+   * Deploy those 2 microservices in two different namespace.
+Using Role and RoleBinding gives those teams access for only their namespace
 3. How would you prevent other services running in the cluster to communicate to `payment-provider`?
+   * Create a Network Policy that payment-provider only allows traffic from the invoice-app

 ## What matters to us?